mikamakusa/blog-articles/about.md

 In charge of infrastructure creation "from scratch" on Microsoft Azure Cloud platform on which the web application, developped by Xebia in collaboration with BVA, will be running.
 - Terraform scripts creation for infrastructure (resources groups, network, security and servers) creation,
 - Saltstack scripts creation for sotfwares and configuration provisionning (jenkins, influxdb, grafana, collectd, nexus, sonarqube),
-- Swarm and Kafka clusters creation using Microsoft Azure Web Portal,
 - Technical Documentation and demos,
 - Scrum method/Pizza Team